 Singular accidents have befallen eastern Connecticut horses recently.
-A few days! ago F. X. River's fine pair, at Woodstock a stable fork that had dropped in the road maturing the harvest so rapidly in the few from a cart which had just passed; the months of summer. horse's hoof tilted the handle, and the ani-The horse lived several hours and was then shot.
-At New London, Tyler B. Earl's livery horse not long ago nearly ended its life in scratching its ear with its left hind relief the circumstances afford and the best foot.
+A few days ago F. X. River's fine pair, at Woodstock, ran away with the mowing machine in a field, and the keen saw toothed blade, worked at a terrific speed by the furious pace, slashed off both the hind legs of one of the animals.
+The wounded horse was shot.
+The other horse was not scratched.
+Not long ago Henry Burk of Brockville while out driving, trotted his fast stepper, valued at \$600, over a stable fork that had dropped in the road from a cart which had just passed; the horse's hoof tilted the handle, and the animal was spitted upon the tines.
+So fiercely was the weapon driven that it penetrated the inguinal region, backward through the pelvic cavity to the vertibræ, thence forward into the diaphragm, passing through the left lung, and nearly perforating the skin at the left shoulder, a distance of four feet.
+The horse lived several hours and was then shot.
+At New London, Tyler B. Earl's livery horse not long ago nearly ended its as he passes their houses; and as the best | life in scratching its ear with its left hind | foot.
 The calk of the shoe was caught in the horse's teeth, and wedged in so tightly that it could not be removed.
-In its struggle the horse fell, and the force of the fall ripp. ea the shoe off the hoof.
-The shoe was owner, alarmed by the tumult in the stable,
+In its struggle the horse fell, and the force of the fall ripped the shoe off the hoof.
+The shoe was spot in the city; but the building suffers for length of the pipe.
+The system has in dangling from the horse's mouth when its with the utmost freedom.
+Of course, with want of space about it-space which could some cases been carried farther, and some owner, alarmed by the tumult in the stable, a swarming population, composed of such his handle or his spout.